sakkuntyo/azure-powershell/src/Monitor/MetricsData.Autorest/README.md

 <!-- region Generated -->
 # Az.Metric
-This directory contains the PowerShell module for the Metric service.
+This directory contains the PowerShell module for the Metricsdata service.

 ---
 ## Info